Gaze Plugin Tutorial¶

 Key decisions¶

-is_fallback = True— MGaze is tried last, only if no other gaze plugin was activated.
+is_fallback = True— MobileGaze is tried last, only if no other gaze plugin was activated.
 This makes it the automatic default without blocking user-installed plugins.- Wrapper pattern — The plugin wraps an interchangeable engine (

 GazeEstimationTorchor_GazeONNXWithConf).
-The plugin class itself is thin — it delegatesestimate()directly. run_pipeline()delegation — Instead of letting the gaze coordinator's default handler crop faces and callestimate()individually, MGaze delegates torun_pitchyaw_pipeline.
+The plugin class itself is thin — it delegatesestimate()directly. run_pipeline()delegation — Instead of letting the gaze coordinator's default handler crop faces and callestimate()individually, MobileGaze delegates torun_pitchyaw_pipeline.
 This shared pipeline handles face cropping, left-to-right sorting, temporal smoothing, ray construction, and adaptive snap for any per-face pitch/yaw backend.

 The run_pitchyaw_pipeline helper¶